henriquelazzarino/GookShelf/README.md

 - DELETE - /user/{id}
     - Description: Delete a specific user.
     - Accessible by: Admin, User (only their own account)
-### Publishers
-- POST - /publisher
-    - Description: Create a new publisher.
-    - Accessible by: Admin
-- GET (All) - /publisher
-    - Description: Retrieve the list of all publishers.
-    - Accessible by: Admin
-- GET (One) - /publisher/{id}
-    - Description: Retrieve details of a specific publisher.
-    - Accessible by: Admin
-- PUT - /publisher/{id}
-    - Description: Update details of a specific publisher.
-    - Accessible by: Admin
-- DELETE - /publisher/{id}
-    - Description: Delete a specific publisher.
-    - Accessible by: Admin

 ## Business Rules
 ### Admin: